The Open University (OU) works with unions to extend higher education to union members.

 You can study with the OU no matter who you are, where you are or what you do.

 The OU and Unionlearn signed a Memorandum of Understanding in 2006.
 This provided the basis for working in partnership to support union members to access higher level learning opportunities.
+In 2018 unionlearn and the Open University took the opportunity to refresh their MOU aimed at motivating union members into higher education.

 There is an OU-Unionlearn Steering Group made up of representatives of the OU, unionlearn and unions affiliated to the TUC which manages this special relationship.